Wrongful Death Lawyer in Ocala, Florida

 Proving Negligence in a Wrongful Death Case

-To meet your burden, you need evidence demonstrating what the defendant did.
+you need evidence demonstrating what the defendant did.
 For example, in a car crash, you must show that the defendant was speeding.
 You can do this through eyewitness testimony.
 For an insurance claim, the police report can show what they did (but a police report is not admissible evidence in a jury trial because it will be an example of hearsay).

 Another example of proving negligence in a premises liability case will be showing what the defendant knew or should have known.
 In premises liability cases, the property owner often does not take action in enough time to protect you or in the face of known risks.
 Therefore, maintenance records or other internal records can show that the defendant knew about the possible issue or did nothing.